bioinfo0706/MTGIpick/README.md

 　　3. type - The name of this type of feature, genomic island. </br>
 　　4. start - The starting position of the predicted genomic island in the sequence. </br>
 　　5. end - The ending position of the predicted genomic island in the sequence. </br>
-　　6. score - The conserved scores of each nucleotide according to the total number of appearances in the predicted genomic island along total scales in MTGIpick.</br>
+　　6. score - The conserved scores of each nucleotide according to the total number of appearances in the predicted</br>
+genomic island along total scales in MTGIpick.</br>
 　　7. strand - The strand of the feature, + for positive strand.</br>
 　　8. phase - There’s no annotation information and be replaced with “.” charcater. </br>
 　　9. attributes - the numbers of the genomic islands.</br>